jon-mil-92/DisplayHotKeys/README.md

 2. Unzip the archive.

-3. Double-click the DisplayHotKeys executable file or create a shortcut to run it.
+3. Double-click the DisplayHotKeys executable file or create a shortcut to run the application.

 #### Installer